A Scenario — 2026 to 2035

 This scenario is directly inspired by AI 2027 — Daniel Kokotajlo, Eli Lifland, Thomas Larsen, and Scott Alexander's research-backed forecast of how AGI unfolds over the next few years.
 Read theirs first.
 This is India's chapter of the same story.

-We used fictional company names to avoid singling out any one organization.
+I used fictional company names to avoid singling out any one organization.
 "OpenMind" refers to the leading US frontier AI company.
 "DragonMind" refers to China's state-coordinated AI effort.
 "BharatMind" is India's would-be sovereign AI — existing, in 2026, mostly as aspiration.
 "Relion" refers to India's largest digital and telecom conglomerate.
 "Arkani Group" refers to India's largest infrastructure conglomerate.

 Act I

-The United States alone will spend an estimated $660–690 billion on AI infrastructure in calendar year 2026 — more than India's entire defence budget multiplied by twelve.
-China, through state-directed capital and private megafunds, is spending another $70 billion.
-India's IndiaAI Mission, announced with fanfare, carries a five-year budget of $1.25 billion.
+The United States alone spends an estimated $660–690 billion on AI infrastructure in calendar year 2026 — twelve times India's entire defence budget.
+China, through state-directed capital and private megafunds, spends another $70 billion.

 The silicon gap is physical.
 The US has roughly 14 million AI-grade GPUs.
 China has 9.5 million.
 India — the world's most populous nation, the "IT superpower" — has approximately 58,000.
 Every Indian AI startup, every government analytics initiative, every ambitious engineer in Bengaluru runs their models on American cloud infrastructure or, increasingly, on platforms quietly routed through Chinese-backed servers.